Help us support as many people as possible.

 Every donation goes a long way to helping MRCI:

-• Campaign with undocumented people to get their papers
+• Support undocumented people to get their papers

 “MRCI has helped and fought alongside so many migrant workers with regards to injustice, exploitation, racism and other issues concerning people with a migrant background.
 At MRCI we are a family, we are in a safe place.”